 During the second year, students will complete MTA-specific advanced courses that are appropriate for their particular interests.
 Many advanced courses are modular: three one-credit modules are offered in a given semester, and students may register for all three or individually for one or two modules.
 This arrangement enables students to "mix-and-match" modules from different areas, e.g., an immunobiology module, a signal transduction module, and an oncogene module, to fit their interests best.
 By this time, the student will have moved into a mentor's laboratory and initiated his or her major research endeavor.

-By the end of the third semester, the student must have successfully completed the qualifying examination that covers general knowledge of his or her field of interest.
-The thesis proposal must be successfully presented by the end of the fifth semester in the program.
+By the end of the third semester, the student must have successfully taken the qualifying examination that covers general knowledge of his or her field of interest.
+The thesis proposal must be successfully presented during the fifth semester in the program.
 The final examination is, of course, the dissertation defense.
 In addition to the actual defense, students present a formal public seminar as their work comes to conclusion.

-Throughout their graduate education at Mount Sinai, students take advantage of the shared core facilities for special biophysical, molecular biological, and immunological techniques.
+Throughout their graduate education at ISMMS, students take advantage of the shared core facilities for special biophysical, molecular biological, and immunological techniques.
 They enjoy an outstanding library with a center for computerized learning programs.